4 photos

 2 videos + 3 photos

-Sugar pine and maple.
+Made from sugar pine and maple.
 The shaker style doors have a 15° bevel.
 Stained dark.

 2 photos